Names Kadoza

 Osato Arashi Hinaji

-September 1774: Yoshizawa Ayame III appears on stage for the last time, in Ôsaka at the Kado no Shibai.
+9th lunar month of 1774: Yoshizawa Ayame III appeared on stage for the last time, in Ôsaka at the Kado no Shibai.

-July 1776: premiere of Iso Isosuke's drama "Yamato Kotoba Suikoden" at the Kado no Shibai; it is produced by Ogawa Kichitarô I and staged with the following casting:
+7th lunar month of 1776: premiere of Iso Isosuke's drama "Yamato Kotoba Suikoden" at the Kado no Shibai; it was produced by Ogawa Kichitarô I and staged with the following casting:

 Roles Actors